EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

 - **`createTestingPinia`** for a store-connected component
 - **MSW** to mock the network for Vitest
 - **Cypress**: `cy.intercept`, fixtures, custom commands, `cy.session`
+- **Vitest browser mode**: the one component jsdom cannot test, tested for real (demo, nothing to fill in)

 ## Prerequisites